trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 Previously, you learned how to use tickets and don't mess up with it.
 In this third session, you will enhance your skills on :

-- upgrading a smart contract with lambda function code
+- Upgrading a smart contract with lambda function code.
-- upgrading a smart contract with proxy
+- Upgrading a smart contract with proxy.

 As you maybe know, smart contracts are immutable but in real life, applications are not and evolve.
 During the past several years, bugs and vulnerabilities in smart contracts caused millions of dollars to get stolen or lost forever.
 Such cases may even require manual intervention in blockchain operation to recover the funds.

-Let's see some tricks that allow to upgrade a contract
+Let's see some tricks that allow to upgrade a contract.

 # Prerequisites

-There is nothing more than you needed on first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites
+There is nothing more than you needed on first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.

-Get the code from the session 3 or the solution [here](https://github.com/marigold-dev/training-dapp-3/tree/main/solution)
+Get the code from the session 3 or the solution [here](https://github.com/marigold-dev/training-dapp-3/tree/main/solution).

 # Upgrades